visionof2030-pixel/SG3-1_6-review-/README.md

                     question: "He ____ plays football on weekends.",
                     options: ["never", "always", "rarely"],
                     correctAnswer: 1,
-                    explanation: "صحيح! 'always' تعني دائمًا أو باستمرار. الجملة الصحيحة: He always plays football on weekends."
+                    explanation: "Correct! 'always' means always or consistently.
+Correct sentence: He always plays football on weekends."
                 },
                 {
                     id: 2,
                     question: "How often ____ you drink coffee?",
                     options: ["do", "does", "did"],
                     correctAnswer: 0,
-                    explanation: "ممتاز! مع الضمير 'you' نستخدم 'do'. الجملة الصحيحة: How often do you drink coffee?"
+                    explanation: "Excellent!
+With the pronoun 'you' we use 'do'.
+Correct sentence: How often do you drink coffee?"
                 },
                 {
                     id: 3,
                     question: "My friends are ____ to the museum tomorrow.",
                     options: ["go", "going", "goes"],
                     correctAnswer: 1,
-                    explanation: "صحيح! نستخدم 'going' مع المضارع المستمر للتعبير عن المستقبل. الجملة الصحيحة: My friends are going to the museum tomorrow."
+                    explanation: "Correct!
+We use 'going' with present continuous to express future.
+Correct sentence: My friends are going to the museum tomorrow."
                 },
                 {
                     id: 4,
                     question: "They both ____ English very well.",
                     options: ["speak", "speaks", "speaking"],
                     correctAnswer: 0,
-                    explanation: "ممتاز! مع 'they' نستخدم 'speak' بدون 's'. الجملة الصحيحة: They both speak English very well."
+                    explanation: "Excellent!
+With 'they' we use 'speak' without 's'.
+Correct sentence: They both speak English very well."
                 },
                 {
                     id: 5,
                     question: "I ____ to play with toys when I was a child.",
                     options: ["use", "used", "used to"],
                     correctAnswer: 2,
-                    explanation: "صحيح! 'used to' تعبر عن عادة في الماضي. الجملة الصحيحة: I used to play with toys when I was a child."
+                    explanation: "Correct! 'used to' expresses a past habit.
+Correct sentence: I used to play with toys when I was a child."
                 },
                 {
                     id: 6,
                     question: "She was born ____ 2005.",
                     options: ["at", "in", "on"],
                     correctAnswer: 1,
-                    explanation: "ممتاز! نستخدم 'in' مع السنوات. الجملة الصحيحة: She was born in 2005."
+                    explanation: "Excellent!
+We use 'in' with years.
+Correct sentence: She was born in 2005."
                 },
                 {
                     id: 7,
                     question: "He is ____ a haircut now.",
                     options: ["get", "got", "getting"],
                     correctAnswer: 2,
-                    explanation: "صحيح! 'getting' هي صيغة المضارع المستمر. الجملة الصحيحة: He is getting a haircut now."
+                    explanation: "Correct! 'getting' is the present continuous form.
+Correct sentence: He is getting a haircut now."
                 },
                 {
                     id: 8,
                     question: "I have lived here ____ three years.",
                     options: ["for", "since", "from"],
                     correctAnswer: 0,
-                    explanation: "ممتاز! نستخدم 'for' مع المدة الزمنية. الجملة الصحيحة: I have lived here for three years."
+                    explanation: "Excellent!
+We use 'for' with time duration.
+Correct sentence: I have lived here for three years."
                 },
                 {
                     id: 9,
                     question: "They didn't go to school when they ____ young.",
                     options: ["are", "were", "be"],
                     correctAnswer: 1,
-                    explanation: "صحيح! 'were' هي صيغة الماضي للفعل 'be'. الجملة الصحيحة: They didn't go to school when they were young."
+                    explanation: "Correct! 'were' is the past form of the verb 'be'.
+Correct sentence: They didn't go to school when they were young."
                 }
             ],
             orthography: [